We're hiring! Join our team as a Process and Production Technologist!

 Process and Production Specialist

-BEng Mechnical and Manufacturing
+BEng (Hons) Mechnical and Manufacturing

 Previous experience in both international industry and education, covering a wide variety of engineering disciplines, linked through a consistent thread of "making cool stuff".